convox/rack/README.md

 ### Philosophy

 The Convox team and the Rack project have a strong philosophy about how to manage cloud services.
+Some choices we frequently consider:

 * Open over Closed
 * Integration over Invention
 * Services over Software
-* Automation over an Ops Team
+* Robots over Humans
-* Shared expertise vs bespoke
+* Shared Expertise vs Bespoke
 * Porcelean over Plumbing

 ## Installation Quick Start